Strong convergence of sequences with vanishing relative entropy: Introduction

 where $u, v \geq 0$, $u, v \in L^1 \cap L^p $, $p \in [1,2]$ and $f \in C^2(0, \infty)$ is a strictly convex nonnegative function with $f(1)=f'(1) = 0$ and $ A := \inf_{s\in(0,\infty)} s^{2-p}\,f''(s)>0$; see \cite[Proposition 3.1]{caceres2002nonlinear}.

-Our approach employs the theory of Young measures and a representation theorem from \cite{demoulini2012weak} as methodological tools to address this question.
+Our approach employs the theory of Young measures and a representation theorem from~\cite{demoulini2012weak} as methodological tools to address this question.
 The analysis shows that convergence in relative entropy precludes concentrations in weak limits.
+The manuscript is organized as follows.
+Section~\ref{section_main_results} contains the statement of the main results.
+The first result establishes a representation formula for convex entropies that captures potential concentrations in the limit of bounded sequences; its proof is given in Section~\ref{section_proof_1}.
+The second and third results relate convergence in relative entropy to strong convergence in $L^p$, and their proofs are presented in Section~\ref{section_proof_2} and Section~\ref{section_proof_3}, respectively.